wbaopaul/umMDR/README.md

 ## Citation
-Yu, Wenbao and Park, Taesung "A unified model based multifactor dimensionality reduction framework for detecting gene-gene interactions", submitted, 2016
+Yu, Wenbao, Lee, Seungyeoun and Park, Taesung "A unified model based multifactor dimensionality reduction framework for detecting gene-gene interactions", submitted, 2016

 ## Other Sources for the manuscript